-This morning we board our safari truck, leaving Maun for Nata, on the fringes of the famous Makgadikgadi Salt Pans of Botswana.
+This morning those who opted for the Okavango Delta Excursion Upgrade fly back to Maun.
+Then we all board our safari truck, leaving Maun for Nata, on the fringes of the famous Makgadikgadi Salt Pans of Botswana.
 On our way east we see big old baobab trees and snippets of the massive salt pan system, passing through parts of Nxai Pans and Makgadigadi National Park where we may come across roaming wildlife.

-Early this morning we set off north for Kasane, the town closest to Chobe National Park.
+Early this morning we set off north towards Kasane, the town closest to Chobe National Park.
 Botswana’s second largest national park, Chobe is famous for its huge elephant and buffalo herds.

 In the afternoon we embark on a 4x4 game drive in Chobe National Park, which incorporates about 10 566 km² of grasslands, lakes, islands and floodplains in northern Botswana.
 Wildlife sightings include large predators - lions, leopards, cheetahs, jackals and spotted hyenas, and game such as zebras, giraffes, waterbuck and kudus.

-After our scenic game drive we take a sunset boat cruise on Chobe River looking out for wildlife and birds in Chobe National Park.
-From the water we get up close to plenty of wild animals such as hippos, antelopes, buffalos, crocodiles and elephants.
+After our game drive, we take a sunset boat cruise on Chobe River looking out for wildlife and birds in Chobe National Park.
+From the water, we get up close to plenty of wild animals such as hippos, antelopes, buffalos, crocodiles and elephants.
 Our boat-based game viewing provides excellent photographic opportunities for capturing the birds and wildlife attracted to Chobe River.
 One of Africa's top game parks, Chobe is known for its excellent boat-based game viewing.

 Tonight we stay in twin rooms with en suite bathrooms at a lodge along Chobe River, with a swimming pool, internet and bar.